 - Fine-Motor Development: Your baby will need to be able to pick up foods in order to eat finger foods.

 Your baby does not need molars or any other type of tooth.
-Your baby will not get molars until closer to a year (Brinley is 13 months and has no molars yet).
+Teeth are not required.
+Your baby will not get molars until closer to a year or even older!
+(Brinley had no molars at 13 months old).

 HOW DO I START?

 Choose a food you feel comfortable with (see lists below).
 Cut it into the size/shape you feel comfortable with.
 Put a few pieces in front of your baby.